-Sports fans: when your favourite team hits a rich vein of form, winning week after week, and can’t put a foot wrong, you love them - right?
+Sports fans: when your favorite team hits a rich vein of form, winning week after week, and can’t put a foot wrong, you love them - right?

 Even that big-money summer signing who hasn’t quite set your pulse racing. 😒